getamis/contract-training/slides/3_Smart_Contract_Solidity.md

 ```

 ---

+## Fallback function warning

+Contracts that **receive Ether but do not define a fallback function throw an exception**, sending back the Ether (this was different before Solidity v0.4.0).
+So if you want your contract to receive Ether, you have to implement a fallback function.

+---
 ## Events
 Events allow the convenient usage of the EVM logging facilities, which in turn can be used to "call" JavaScript callbacks in the user interface of a dapp, which listen for these events.